 If you need a visa to enter the UK to get married you'll incur fees.
-These fees vary by country and by visa.
-For example, the Marriage and Civil Partnership Visitor visa costs $120 for Americans and A$156 for Australians.
-This visa fees guide can help you determine what you might have to pay.
+For example, the Marriage and Civil Partnership Visitor visa costs £95 to apply.⁶

 When you're ready to give notice about your upcoming nuptials, you each need to pay a £35 fee when you attend the register office.
-This may be more if you or your partner are from outside the EEA or Switzerland.
-Your marriage or civil partnership certificate costs £4 on the day of the event or £10 after.
+The fee is £47 if you or your partner are from outside the EU, European Economic Area (EEA) or Switzerland.⁵ Marriage certificate costs £11 and is sent 4 days after you apply for one.⁷

-Civil marriage and partnership ceremonies can be held at a register office or another approved venue.
+Civil marriages can be held at a register office or another approved venue.
 Religious weddings can take place at a church, chapel, or any other other registered religious building.
 You may want to view this list of local register offices and this list of approved premises (for civil marriages and civil partnerships) to help you decide where to get married.

 For more assistance from your home country these links may be helpful:

-The average cost of a wedding in the UK is £27,000, but costs will depend on the level of formality and location you choose.
-For example, a wedding in central London may have a higher price tag than a countryside wedding in Wales.
-To help you with your planning, here is an estimated cost of a 30-person wedding:
+The average cost of a wedding in the UK is £31,974, but costs will depend on the level of formality and location you choose.⁸ For example, a wedding in central London may have a higher price tag than a countryside wedding in Wales.
+To help you with your planning, here are the most common wedding costs⁸ in the UK.

 Here are some popular wedding reception venues in the UK:

 |Castle Howard (North Yorkshire, England)||A typical historic stately house and gardens that’s often used in films|